Engineering ethics: General principles

+In 1990, EPFL students elaborated the Archimedean Oath, which is an ethical code of practice for engineers and technicians, similar to the Hippocratic Oath used in the medical world.

 Obligation to society

 The paramount value recognized by engineers is the safety and welfare of the public.
 As demonstrated by the following selected excerpts, this is the case for professional engineering organizations in nearly every jurisdiction and engineering discipline: